Partners Terms of Service

-The Software enables end users and the Partner to establish a transaction between them by virtue of which the Partner can directly offer Tickets and, when they wish to attend an event, consumers can indicate how many Tickets they want and what they are prepared to pay; Together with the Order Form and the Convious Data Processing Agreement, these Convious Terms of Service form the entire Agreement with Convious.
+The Software enables end users and the Partner to establish a transaction between them by virtue of which the Partner can directly offer Digital Goods, when they wish to attend an event, consumers can indicate how many Digital Goods they want and what they are prepared to pay; Together with the Order Form and the Convious Data Processing Agreement, these Convious Terms of Service form the entire Agreement with Convious.
 In the event of any conflict between the Order Form and these Terms of Service, the Order Form will prevail.

 1. Right of use to the Software